gpdowney/lightweightLSAT/docs/read/conflict.md

 Questions | "?" | Conflict
 Roadmap sentences | "first we will show X, second we prove Y..." | Structure

+!!! info ""

-!!! info [Learn how pivots can also help in the Reasoning section][pivot]
+    Learn more: [how pivot words can also help in the Reasoning section][pivot]

 [pivot]: ../reason/break.md#pivot-words